pytorch/pytorch/docs/source/complex_numbers.rst

 Angle and abs
 -------------

-The angle and absolute values of a complex tensor can be accesses using :func:`torch.angle` and `torch.abs`.
+The angle and absolute values of a complex tensor can be accessed using :func:`torch.angle` and `torch.abs`.

 ::